 b) Are sound waves longitudinal or transverse?

-Longitudinal waves can be produced in solids, liquids, and in gases whereas transverse waves are produced only in solids and liquids.
+Longitudinal waves can be produced in solids, liquids, and gases, whereas transverse waves are produced only in solids and liquids.

 b) Sound is a longitudinal wave.

-The flash of lightning reaches us first and then the sound of thunder because light waves travel faster than the sound waves.
+The flash of lightning reaches us first, and then the sound of thunder because light waves travel faster than sound waves.

-The flash of gun shot reaches first because the light waves travel faster than the sound waves of the gun shot.
+The flash of a gunshot reaches first because the light waves travel faster than the sound waves of the gunshot.

 Q47.
-Which of the following terms apply to sound waves in air and which to water waves?
+Which of the following terms apply to sound waves in the air, and which to water waves?

 Transverse, rarefaction, trough, crest, compression, longitudinal

 Sound waves in the air: longitudinal, compression, rarefaction